How to Report Dog Barking: Effective Steps for Peace

 Facilitating Open Communication

 A mediator sets up a space for you and your neighbor to talk freely and kindly.
 They aim to find things you both agree on, clear up any confusions, and steer talks to solutions that work for everyone.
-With their help, you might find it easier to share your thoughts and find common ground.

 Involving Animal Control Authorities